fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 chartPresent: false
 ---

 FusionCharts Suite XT includes the FusionCharts server-side ASP.NET wrapper that lets you create interactive, data-driven charts.
 FusionCharts uses JavaScript and HTML code to generate charts in the browser.
-Using the ASP.NET wrapper, you can create charts in your ASP.NET website without writing any JavaScript code.
-It receives the parameter which automatically generates the JavaScript and HTML code required to render the chart.
+Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
+The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
 Before we get into the installation process of the wrapper, let's take a look at what sets the wrapper apart.

 Some of the basic features of the ASP.NET wrapper are: